mautic/developer-documentation-new/docs/components/grapesjs.rst

 Issues
 ******

-Report issues in the main Mautic repository, labelled as :xref:`GrapesJS builder issues`
+Report issues in the main Mautic repository, labelled as :xref:`GrapesJS issue queue`

 PRs
 ***